tk5ep/TTGO-TX-power-test/README.md

 It will start immediately to send a carrier at +20dBm during 10 s on 433.775 MHz.
 These are the default values that can be changed

 # Settings
+Change the first settings to fit to your board.
     //#define tbeam
     #define T3
     // comment out if using SSD1306 driver.
 1.3" inch uses SH11106